karstenlee10/Twitch_Stream_To_YouTube/README.md

 <h2>🛠️ Installation Steps:</h2>

-read the guide or just run setup_gui.py and read the guide there
+read the guide or just run setup_gui.py(need to install python and other things) and read the guide there

 [GUIDE](readthisguide.md)